Skrapion/skrapion.github.io/content/posts/toronto-street-photography.md

 ---
-title: Toronto Photowalk
+title: Toronto Street Photography
-description: Just some photos from a photowalk in my hometown.
+description: Just some photos from a walk in my hometown.
 date: 2017-09-12
 tags: [photography]
 pics: